Uditg45/Uditg45/README.md

 - 👋 Hi, I’m @Uditg45
 - 👀 I’m interested in Machine Leaning And Artificial intelligence
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on OpenCV projects
 - 📫 How to reach me - Udgarudmit45@gmail.com